 Please note the date of this seminar has changed.

-With the Scottish Government currently undertaking a number of consultations on the design of the Scottish Energy Efficiency Programme following the recent publication of its draft energy strategy, this seminar will provide a timely opportunity to discuss the policy priorities for improving energy efficiency in Scotland.
+Following closure of the Scottish Government’s consultations on its draft energy strategy and design of the Scottish Energy Efficiency Programme, this seminar will provide a timely opportunity to discuss the policy priorities for improving energy efficiency in Scotland.

 Further sessions will focus on how the Scottish Government can meet long-term carbon emissions targets through improvements in industrial and commercial energy efficiency, focusing on technological improvements, funding strategies and business engagement.